ossf/tac/process/project-lifecycle.md

 * Projects must be able to show a consistent release cadence.
 * Projects must have documented project governance and be able to demonstrate that governance in action.
 * When applicable, projects must have completed a security audit through a third party and addressed audit findings and recommendations.
+* If reporting directly to the TAC, TAC sponsor monitoring and consultation become optional.

 #### Project Graduation Process: Incubating to Graduation